macktron/macktron.github.io/plan.md

 Explain polarisation trends in voters.
 Say that we want to see if it’s also present within the parliament.
 Include plot about voting polarisation.

-Explain voting process, roll-call votes, briefly.
+Explain voting process, roll-call votes, briefly?
-Policy areas?

 Explain rice index.
 Give example of the rice index / good graph / apple and bananas.